matm/jQuery-File-Upload-Wiki/Options.md

 Callback for completed (success, abort or error) chunk upload requests.

 ### autoUpload
 By default, files added to the widget are uploaded as soon as the user clicks on the start buttons.
-To enable automatic uploads, set this option to true.
+To disable automatic uploads, set this option to false.

 * Type: *boolean*
-* Default: `false`
+* Default: `true`

 ## File Processing Options